Transform Drinks Into Semi-Solid Juice Balls That Pop in Your Mouth

 - Cut a square (a few centimeters per side; the exact size does not matter) out of a sheet of graph paper so that the lines of the grid are right at the edges of the paper.
 You will use this to measure the height of the balls by holding it vertically (see Figure 6 for an example).

-- Note: You are cutting of the edge of the sheet of graph paper (and not using an uncut sheet of graph paper or an actual ruler) to measure the heights of the balls because most graph paper and rulers have a little bit of space before the "zero" mark.
+- Note: You are cutting of the edge of the sheet of graph paper (and not using an uncut sheet of graph paper or an actual ruler) to measure the balls because most graph paper and rulers have a little bit of space before the "zero" mark.
 This means you cannot accurately measure the height of a small object sitting on a flat surface.

 - Before starting your tests, make sure that all test foods have been cooled in the refrigerator.